 Okay so I am being a little vague, please allow me to explain.
 All four seasonings or elements in their own right are found in all ingredients, fresh or pantry.
-Getting a balanced combination is what will bring out or enhance the flavour of foods.
+Getting a balanced combination is what will bring out or enhance the flavor of foods.
 From a sprinkling of salt to a finishing squeeze of lemon or a unique spice.

 It is when you play with a combination of these four in any fashion, that is when cooking becomes experimental and fun.
 Once you have your confidence to experiment that is when you will find your creative freedom to cook like a chef, by taste and feel, not with a recipe.

 (with spice I also mean leading flavors not just heat for example herbs, garlic, pepper, all spice...)

 This is easiest to see in Asian cooking, but look for these building blocks and you will see them in every jar in your cupboard, on every shelf in your refrigerator.
 Seriously, open your pantry and decide which category every thing falls into sweet, sour, salt or spice.
 Or if it is balanced.